 What is more, the European Union and the United States are tied not only by the world’s largest bilateral trade agreement, but also by common investments, which form part of the most integrated economic relationship in the world.
 Advancements within the EU are therefore seen as important building blocks of this relationship.
 One of the most recent developments concerns the European Union’s copyright reforms, which have been an ongoing phenomenon for the past couple of years.

-Apart from Article 11 of the proposed EU copyright reform (granting direct copyright over online use of press publications), which derives from the ancillary copyright for press publishers introduced in Germany in 2013, Article 13 has also raised a few eyebrows, as it proposes to permanently commit internet platforms to so-called upload filters.
+Apart from theancillary copyright for press publishers introduced in Germany in 2013, Article 17 (formerly Article 13) has also raised a few eyebrows, for obliging internet platforms to use so-called upload filters.
 While supporters of the clause in question see this as an essential technological development ensuring correct copyright measures in movies, music, or texts, its opponents fear that it will weaken the network culture and threaten the right to freedom of expression with unforeseeable consequences.

 We must therefore ask ourselves what the upload filters are all about, how they work, where they have already been implemented, and most importantly, why do they cause such heated debates?

-- The current status: Upload filters will come
+- The current status: The EU has decided that upload filters will come

 - EU copyright reform: upload filters not mentioned explicitly